Skip to main content

 In this model, you could receive three distinct treatments ∞ a stimulant or advice to consume more caffeine for fatigue, an antidepressant for mood, and a restrictive diet plan for weight gain.
 Each intervention targets a single branch of the problem, ignoring the root.

-This creates a cycle of fragmented care, multiple prescriptions, and often, a cascade of that require further management.
+This creates a cycle of fragmented care, multiple prescriptions, and often, a cascade of side effects that require further management.
 The financial output in this model is a slow, steady drain, paying to patch individual leaks while the underlying pressure in the system continues to build.
 The costs are not just monetary; they include the time spent at numerous appointments and the persistent feeling of being unwell despite actively seeking treatment.

 The System Proactive Model